SethSmigelski/jump-links-block/README.md

 ### Will this block overwrite custom anchor IDs I've already added to my headings?
 No. The block is designed to be smart about this.
 If a heading block already has a custom anchor ID, the Jump Links Block will use that existing ID and will not overwrite it.
 It only adds an ID if one is missing.
 The anchor ID is required to create semantic jump links.

 **Note:** If one of the headings on your page is “Office Directions,” the ID created will be “office-directions.”
 This could create a potential conflict if you have another ID on your webpage named “office-directions.”
-In this case, you simply need to assing another id to the block heading to resolve this conflict.
+In this case, assign a different ID to the block heading to resolve the conflict.

 ### Why does the "Show More" button not work in the editor?
 The collapsible functionality and the **Show More** button, which features a down arrow icon, are front-end features that function using a JavaScript file.
 They are designed to work only on the live, published page.
 To give you an accurate preview, the editor displays a non-functional replica of the "Show More" button when the feature is enabled.
 You can hover over it to see a helpful tooltip, and clicking it will show an informational notice confirming that it's interactive on the front end.